nhsconnect/FHIR-ODS-API/pages/explore/restfulapis_identification_organization.md

 ## 2. Search ##

 <div markdown="span" class="alert alert-success" role="alert">
-GET [baseUrl]/Organization?[searchParameters]</div>
+GET [baseUrl]/Organization?[SearchParameters]</div>

-Returns a bundle of all `Organization` resources that match the specified search criteria.
+Returns a `Bundle` of all `Organization` resources that match the specified search criteria.

+By default the response will be returned in JSON, however XML is also supported.

 ### 2.1.
 Search Parameters ###